Kevin Newman (politician): Political career

 Newman easily retained his seat at the December 1975 general election.
 With the election of the Fraser government, he was appointed Minister for Repatriation in the second Fraser Ministry.
 In July 1976, he became Minister for Environment, Housing and Community Development when Ivor Greenwood became ill.
 He was responsible for environment issues when the decision was taken to cease sand mining on world heritage listed Fraser Island.

 In December 1978, Newman was appointed Minister for National Development in the third Fraser Ministry.
 In December 1979 he was appointed Minister for Productivity and in November 1980 he was appointed Minister for Administrative Services in the fourth Fraser Ministry, a position he retained until the defeat of the government in the 1983 election.
 He retired from the parliament prior to the 1984 election.

 Post-political activities

 In retirement, Newman was appointed President of the National Trust Tasmania, a member of the board of the Menzies Foundation and a director of the Australian Stockman's Hall of Fame in Longreach, Queensland.

 Newman was the Chairman of the Old Parliament House Governing Council from 1997 to 1999.

 He was appointed an Officer of the Order of Australia in the Queen's Birthday Honours of 1994.

-Family
+Personal life

-Newman was married to Jocelyn Newman, a Senator for Tasmania, and Minister for Family and Community Services and Minister Assisting the Prime Minister for the Status of Women in the Howard government.
-They had two children: Kate and Campbell.
-Campbell Newman was the Lord Mayor of Brisbane 2004–11, and was Premier of Queensland from March 2012 to February 2015.
+In 1961, Newman married Jocelyn Mullett, with whom he had two children.
+His wife was also a Liberal Party politician, serving as a senator for Tasmania and as a minister in the Howard government.
+Their son Campbell Newman served as lord mayor of Brisbane (2004–2011) and premier of Queensland (2012–2015).

+Newman was diagnosed with lupus in the early 1980s.
+He died at a hospital in Canberra on 17 July 1999, aged 65, due to a chronic lung disease associated with lupus.